Siegmund von Hausegger: Conducting career

 Hausegger conducted orchestras in many German and Austrian cities including Graz; Munich, where he shared the conductorship of the Kaim Orchestra with Felix Weingartner; Frankfurt (1904-6); Berlin (Blüthner Orchestra, 1910–15); and Hamburg (1910-20).
 After the First World War he served as conductor of the Scottish Orchestra in Glasgow and Edinburgh before returning to Munich as conductor of the Munich Philharmonic and president of the Munich Academy of Music.
 In 1920 he succeeded Max von Schillings as president of the Allgemeiner Deutscher Musikverein.

 He was the first conductor to perform Anton Bruckner's Symphony No. 9 in its original form.
 The symphony had been posthumously premiered in a version which had been substantially edited by Ferdinand Löwe.
-Löwe made changes to the harmonies, dynamics and phrasing in a bid to make the symphony more acceptable to the public.
+Löwe had attempted to make the music more acceptable to the public by softening its abrupt modulations and climaxes and altering the phrasing to be more in the style of Wagner, whose music was popular with audiences.
 On 2 April 1932, Hausegger presented a concert in which the symphony was performed twice by the Munich Philharmonic; first in Löwe's version then using Bruckner's original autograph.
 Today the symphony is almost always presented in Bruckner's original form.
-Hausegger assisted Robert Haas and Alfred Orel in preparing the edition of Symphony published as Volume 9 of Anton Bruckner: Sämtliche Werke and he also made the first commercial recording of the symphony with the Munich Philharmonic in 1938 for HMV, using that edition.
+Hausegger assisted Robert Haas and Alfred Orel in preparing the edition of Symphony published as Volume 9 of Anton Bruckner: Sämtliche Werke and he also made the first commercial recording of the symphony with the Munich Philharmonic in 1938 for His Master's Voice, using that edition.
 He retired from conducting in the same year.
 He died in Munich.